-The Shiloh Ranch in Wyoming Territory of the 1890s is owned in sequence by Judge Garth, the Grainger brothers, and Col. MacKenzie.
+The Shiloh Ranch in Wyoming Territory of the 1890s is owned in sequence by Judge Garth, the Grainger brothers, and Colonel MacKenzie.
 It is the setting for a variety of stories, many more ...

-Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts and Rocky Mountains.
+Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts, and Rocky Mountains.
 The first treks were led by gruff, ...
 See full summary »

 The Cannon family runs the High Chaparral Ranch in the Arizona Territory in 1870s.
 Big John wants to establish his cattle empire despite Indian hostility.
 He's aided by brother Buck and son...
 See full summary »

-The Shiloh Ranch in Wyoming Territory of the 1890s is owned in sequence by Judge Garth, the Grainger brothers, and Col. MacKenzie.
+The Shiloh Ranch in Wyoming Territory of the 1890s is owned in sequence by Judge Garth, the Grainger brothers, and Colonel MacKenzie.
 It is the setting for a variety of stories, many more based on character and relationships than the usual western.
 Written by

 Ed Stephan <email@example.com>

 19 of 25 people found this review helpful.